End-to-End Speech Translation with Pre-trained Models and Adapters: UPC at IWSLT 2021: Conclusions

 \section{Conclusions}

 We described the UPC Machine Translation group participation in the IWSLT 2021 offline ST task.
 We built our system by combining pre-trained components, using Wav2Vec 2.0 as an encoder and an mBART decoder.
 In order to fine-tune such a large model with approximately 770 million parameters, we followed the strategy proposed by \citet{lna}, in which just a 20\% of the parameters are trained.
 Originally, this method was proposed for multilingual ST, and it had not been applied to initialize a bilingual system yet.
 With this approach, we got a score of 26.23 BLEU in the MuST-C test set.
-Then, we introduced an Adapter module to extract richer representations from the encoder, which brought us an improvement of 0.76 BLEU.
+Then, we introduced an Adapter module to reduce the gap between the different modalities of the pre-trained components, which brought an improvement of 0.76 BLEU.
 We also explored a two-step training where we initialized the coupling modules before fine-tuning the rest of the model, which resulted in an increase of 1.02 BLEU with respect to the original model.
 Furthermore, we applied other techniques like fine-tuning with in-domain data, checkpoint averaging and ensembling our two best models.
 Our final score in the MuST-C test set was 28.22 BLEU.
 Apart from using Wav2Vec 2.0 as the encoder of our ST system, we additionally leveraged it in our ASR-based data filtering and as part of our segmentation algorithm.
 Applying this custom segmentation we gained an increase of 2.5 to 3 BLEU score in the IWSLT 2019 test set, as compared to the result of with given segmentation.

 As was shown in \citet{lna}, and confirmed in this work for a bilingual scenario, large pre-trained models can be very effective in ST. We believe that future work should focus on exploring better methods to adapt these pre-trained models to new languages and tasks, with Adapter modules being promising candidates.